BASIC RULES OF THE ROAD

 This website is huge, so if you read nothing else here, always remember these most basic rules of the road.

-Expressing basically the same sentiment, a March 2022 article in the Washington Post suggested: "To avoid a scam using the conflict in Ukraine ... start with the premise that every direct message, link, email or text is fake and work from there.
+In March 2022, Russia invaded Ukraine, which prompted this article: Here’s how to avoid Ukraine charity scams in the Washington Post.
+Quoting: "To avoid a scam using the conflict in Ukraine ... start with the premise that every direct message, link, email or text is fake and work from there.
 This should be your default response to any contact you did not initiate".

 Do not re-use passwords.
 I know this is hard as it requires a system for managing the dozens of passwords we all need to keep track of.
 At the least, use different passwords for the most important accounts.
 Which accounts are the most important is up to you but certainly financial and email.
 I wrote a long article on passwords, The worlds best password advice where I introduce the concept of a password formula.
 It can provide reasonably secure, reasonably unique passwords that are easy to remember and safe to write down on paper.